The sacrifice you desire is a broken spirit. You will not reject a broken and repentant heart, O God. Psalm 51:17, NLT

 If we can help you connect such dots by sharing local opportunities or areas of need in our community, contact us today!

 Walking in the power of the resurrection and the fellowship of His sufferings,

 A Word from Walker

-Your fellow servant,
+Your fellow servant in Christ,